klandell/Leaflet.LayerGroup.Collision/README.md

 Disclaimer
 --------

-THIS IS A FORK OF THE MAIN REPO TO ALLOW THE PLUGIN TO WORK WITH TOOLTIPS INSTEAD.
+THIS IS A FORK OF THE MAIN REPO TO ALLOW THE PLUGIN TO WORK WITH TOOLTIPS INSTEAD OF DIVICONS.
+The dependencies have been updated, and rbush is imported directly in the module.
+Other than that the code is largely unchanged.
+However, use with care.

 --------